Wabinab/xenoblade-chronicles-2/src/05_poppi.md

 "**Then it's a plan!**"

 "Meheheheh!"
-Such evil laugh he released.
-They wonder what it's about.
+What is such evil laugh about?

 "Tora?"